Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of Pringle Painting

 Note: Alisa Craig is a familiar land mark often seen in paintings of the Clyde River School.
 The painting shows the vessel flying a Lovitt Shipping Company flag.
 There were several Lovitts who were ship owners in Yarmouth, Nova Scotia in the 19th C. Their house flags varied from a red "L" to a blue "WDL" on white grounds.
 Without code flags or the name of the vessel on the bow, identification is difficult.
 There were three Lovitt Company barques in Greenock in 1868: the George Bell, the Francis Bourneuf and the Agnes M.Lovitt.
-Click on the image to enlarge
+Click here or on the image to see larger illustrations.

 Image of Yorke Painting